Skip to content

 Are moggie cats healthier?

-Thanks to their genetic variation, moggie cats tend to have less health problems compared to pure bred cats.
-In general, moggie cats may be healthier and stronger than pedigrees as the risk of diseased is reduced.
-Every cat is different though, and moggies can still get poorly.
+Thanks to their genetic variation, mixed breed cats tend to have fewer health problems compared to purebred cats.
+In general, moggie cats may be healthier and stronger than pedigrees, as the risk of disease is reduced.
+Every cat is different, though, and moggies can still get poorly.

 Browse our guides